joshcanhelp/josh-to-11/input/symlinked/posts/2015-04-09-wp-drudge-on-alan-com.md

 ---
-title: "WP-Drudge on Alan.com"
+title: WP-Drudge on Alan.com
-excerpt: "Alan Colmes needed a central hub for his news curation and community surrounding his radio show and books.
-We've been iterating on this site for a few years and finally settled on a very customized version of the WP-Drudge theme I created. "
+excerpt: 'Alan Colmes needed a central hub for his news curation and community surrounding his radio show and books.
+We''ve been iterating on this site for a few years and finally settled on a very customized version of the WP-Drudge theme I created. '
-modified: 2016-10-20 16:43:59
+modified: 2016-10-20T16:43:59.000Z
+wpid: 3692
-tags: ["WordPress", "Community", "Portfolio"]
+tags:
+  - WordPress
+  - Community
+  - Portfolio
 featured_img: /_images/2015/04/Screen-Shot-2015-04-17-at-10.43.54-AM-150x150.png
-wpid: 3692
 ---